 IT professionals running Oracle software on Intel Itanium processors no longer have to decide between Oracle and HP, the vendor that sells most Itanium-based servers.
 But it may just be a temporary fix.

 In the wake of a recent court order, Oracle announced it would again start supporting customers running its software on Itanium-based hardware, something it said a year-and-a-half ago that it would stop doing.
 Stopping support meant future iterations of Oracle's software, such as Fusion Applications or Oracle Database 12 coming out next year, would not have been supported on Itanium.
-Oracle's decision to
+Oracle's decision to stop supporting Itanium in early 2011 led to a lawsuit from HP, which claimed Oracle had pledged to support Itanium platforms.
+HP won the case, and Oracle has not yet filed an expected appeal.

 "Our members are most hopeful for a mending relationship between HP and Oracle, and between both companies and their customers," said Nina Buik, former president of HP user group Connect.
 "It was like Mom and Dad were getting a divorce and the customers were the kids caught in the middle."